logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 #### Export using ToLogzioHttp exporter

-You can configure MetricsBuilder to use ToLogzioHttp exporter, which allows you to exprt metrics via HTTP using additional export settings.
+You can configure MetricsBuilder to use ToLogzioHttp exporter, which allows you to export metrics via HTTP using additional export settings.
 To enable this exporter, add the following code block to define the MetricsBuilder:

 ```csharp
 var metrics = new MetricsBuilder()